Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Adaptive proximal gradient method

 \subsubsection{Initialization and practical considerations}

-The only parameters involved in \refadaPG* are the initial stepsizes, which can be set to the same value, \(\gamma_0 = \gamma_{-1}\), and equal to a reasonable estimate.
-For example, in numerous applications involving globally Lipschitz differentiable functions, the inverse of the Lipschitz modulus can serve as a suitable initialization.
-In any case, even if the stepsize is initialized with an ``inappropriate'' value \refadaPG* quickly adapts and rectifies it.

-For instance, if the initial stepsize is orders of magnitude less than a reasonable value, the algorithm recovers by linearly increasing it (by a factor of at least \(\sqrt2\)) until a value proportional to the inverse of a local Lipschitz estimate is attained; see the proof of \cref{thm:PG:gamk} for the details.
-On the other extreme, too large an initial estimate is corrected in one iteration thanks to the second term in \eqref{eq:PG:gamk}.
+\refAdaPG* has the ability to recover from a small stepsizes which may be due to bad initialization, or stumbling upon steep/ill-conditioned regions, by linearly increasing the stepsize (by a factor of at least \(\sqrt2\)) until a value proportional to the inverse of a local Lipschitz estimate is attained; see the proof of \cref{thm:PG:gamk} for the details.
+On the other extreme, too large an initial stepsize is corrected in one iteration thanks to the second term in \eqref{eq:PG:gamk}.
 Nevertheless, this event can also result in the very first algorithmic step being pushed far away without control.

-To mitigate either of these scenarios, the inverse of either quantities in \eqref{eq:CL} evaluated between \(x^{-1}\) and a perturbed point can be used as an initial guess for the stepsize.
-In turn, a refinement that shall serve as \(\gamma_0\) can be obtained through the same process, this time using \(x^{-1}\) and the result of a proximal gradient step using the stepsize guess.
-Such an initialization procedure may be helpful even for problems involving globally Lipschitz differentiable functions.
+To mitigate such scenarios at initialization, \(\gamma_0\) can be refined by running offline proximal gradient updates; starting from the initial point \(x_{-1}\), \(\gamma_0\) can be updated by the inverse of either one of the quantities in \eqref{eq:CL} or \eqref{eq:MML_k} evaluated between \(x^{-1}\) and the prox-grad point.
+If the updated stepsize is orders of magnitude smaller than the original one, the same procedure may be repeated an additional time.
+This procedure is helpful even for problems with globally Lipschitz gradient continuity.
+Once a reasonable \(\gamma_0\) is obtained, we suggest selecting \(\gamma_{-1}\) small enough such that \( \gamma_0 \sqrt{1+\nicefrac{\gamma_0}{\gamma_{-1}}} \geq \frac{1}{2{L_0}}, \) ensuring that \(\gamma_1 \geq \frac{1}{2{L_0}}\).
+It is important to note that this choice of \(\gamma_{-1}\) doesn't affect the convergence results of \cref{thm:PG:convergence}.
+In fact, with this initialization \cref{thm:PG:gamk} holds with \(k_0 =1\).